Domaine Rouse

-Domaine Leroy J. Rouse (born 4 July 1989) is an English footballer who plays as a striker for Stalybridge Celtic.
+Domaine Leroy J. Rouse (born 4 July 1989) is an English footballer who plays as a striker for Wythenshawe Town.
 He has Football League experience with Bury.
 He was educated at Saint Ambrose College.

 Career

 Bury

 Born in Stretford, Greater Manchester, Rouse made his Bury debut as a 74th minute substitute for Marc Pugh in the 4–0 league defeat against Wycombe Wanderers at Gigg Lane, Bury in League Two.

 On 9 October 2007 he scored his only goal for Bury in a 3–1 win over local rivals Rochdale at Spotland in the Football League Trophy.
 He played his final game for Bury against Hereford United on 18 August 2009.
 Then after the 1–0 win at Port Vale he was to be released by mutual consent.
 A brief statement from Alan Knill on their website read "I'm disappointed to see him leave because the kid's got talent, but you need more than talent to progress in the game", this was after he was late for training on numerous occasions and also having other disciplinary problems with the club.